Guiding Architects Turin

-With its huge transformation, the city standing at the foot of the Alps has become a laboratory-city for the reconversion of the post-industrial heritage.
-The directions of change are multiple and they are leaving important signs in its urban fabric.
-Besides its industrial history, Torino can surprise with its Baroque architecture, that has brought the city to the forefront of international popularity among architects, and with some masterpieces of the Italian modern architecture.
+With its huge transformation the city has become a laboratory-city for the reconversion of the post-industrial heritage, like the reconversion of Lingotto by Renzo Piano or Parco Dora.
+The directions of change are multiple and they are leaving important signs in its urban fabric, like the Lavazza headquarters, a striking fusion of innovation and aesthetics.